TypeCellOS/BlockNote/packages/website/docs/docs/cursor-selections.md

-# Cursor and Selections
+# Cursor & Selections

-This page will explain how to work with the Cursor and Selections

-- explain differences
-- how to get / set them
-- examples (how to get)
+If you want to know which block(s) the user is currently editing, you can do so using cursor positions and selections.

 ## Cursor Positions

-BlockNote allows you to keep track of the text cursor position in the editor, to get information about the block it's in and its surrounding blocks.
+BlockNote keeps track of the text cursor position in the editor and exposes functions that let you retrieve it or change it.

 ## Text Cursor

 The text cursor is the blinking vertical line you see when typing in the editor.
-In code, its position is represented using the following object:
+BlockNote uses `TextCursorPosition` objects to give you information about the block it's in as well as those around it:

 ```typescript
 type TextCursorPosition = {